 Advantages of being a Mobile Stylist:

-As a freelancer, you are blessed with a much more flexible work life.
-From choosing your working hours, setting your own prices and being able to work around your family and social commitments, going freelance may be the way forward.
+- As a freelancer, you are blessed with a much more flexible work life.
+From choosing your working hours, setting your own prices and being able to work around your family and social commitments.

-There are also many amazing benefits that most people do not realise about being self-employed: like allowable expenses.
+- There are also many amazing benefits that most people do not realise about being self-employed: like allowable expenses.
+These are costs that you can claim the tax back on and include travel expenses, equipment, training courses, marketing and much more.

-However, there is one factor of self-employment which we are unsure on what category it actually goes in, this is your paycheck.
-Obviously, when self employed apart from paying taxes, you keep the exact amount of what you make each month.
-Although, there is also the ability for this to be a disadvantage too.
-For example, there is the chance that business can be slower during some months than others, meaning that you will only take home what you make that month, and not a set salary as you would if you were employed.
+- Obviously, when self-employed apart from paying taxes, you keep the exact amount of what you make each month.
+However, there is also the ability for this to be a disadvantage too. e.g. there is the chance that business can be slower during some months than others, meaning that you will only take home what you make that month and not a set salary as you would if you were employed.

 The disadvantages of being a Mobile Stylist:

-The first one, is that you are responsible for your own taxes.
+- The first one is that you are responsible for your own taxes.
 This itself isn’t too much of an issue as there are now helpful books, just like the Agenda Accounts Book to help you keep on top of your income and expenses.
-On the other hand, the HMRC website has a handy guide, making it even easier for you to file your taxes!
-Although, bear in mind that this may be a time consuming process and where you gain the flexibility from being self-employed, you lose some as you have extra responsibilities.
-Although, to minimise these responsibilities, there is always the option of hiring an accountant.
-However, this is not an option for everybody as there will be an extra cost involved.
+On the other hand, the HMRC website has a handy guide, making it even easier for you to file your taxes.
+However, bear in mind that this may be a time-consuming process and where you gain the flexibility from being self-employed, you lose some as you have extra responsibilities.

-As with filing your own taxes, you may lose some of your free time as you may be constantly travelling to your clients.
+- You may be constantly travelling to your clients.
 However, this is not a huge issue as mentioned above, you can claim your travel expenses back.
 Also, when travelling to clients, equipment can become heavy or take up a lot of room.
-However, we have a solution, we stock some amazing products just like the collapsible Tint Bowl and Water Spray Bottle which are designed to help your life as a mobile stylist ten times easier!

 Advantages of renting a chair: